 Miso soup has been a staple in Japanese diet dating back 2500 years!
 That is pretty incredible.
 Today most Japanese people start their day with miso which they believe stimulates digestion and energizes their body.
-It is a paste made of soybeans, sea salt and koji.
-It has a pretty refined taste, and might take some getting used to.
-It is fermented, which means that it is excellent for gut health, which recently has been brought alot of attention to due to it’s impact on all of the body’s functions and numerous diseases connected to the gut health!
-The miso is packed with vitamins, minerals and proteins.
-Japan actually has one of the healthiest diets in the word, due to the vast amounts of fermented food, vegetables and fresh fish.
+It is a paste made of soybeans, sea salt, and koji.
+It has a pretty refined taste and might take some getting used to.
+It is fermented, which means that it is excellent for gut health, which recently has been brought a lot of attention to due to its impact on all of the body’s functions and numerous diseases connected to the gut health!
+The miso is packed with vitamins, minerals, and proteins.
+Japan actually has one of the healthiest diets in the world, due to the vast amounts of fermented food, vegetables, and fresh fish.
 They also live longer than most other nations.
 Japanese food is definitely something to explore!
-It is wise to choose the enzyme rich product, and not the pasteurised ones.
+It is wise to choose the enzyme-rich product and not the pasteurized ones.

 Thai inspired wok: